Research And Development: The Searidge Commitment

 Cognitive Bias Modification is a computer-based therapy involving the positive or negative reaction to images shown on a screen.
 During sessions, a resident will use a joystick to either ‘pull towards’ or “push away” from an image.
 Some images will involve alcohol abuse, such as a picture of a beer, which the resident would push away from.
 It has been shown that repeated sessions of CBM help to train the brain to physically and mentally push away from the real-life equivalent objects pictured on the screen.
 It has been proven that in conjunction with Cognitive Behavioural Therapy CBM raises the rates of continued recovery.

 Mcgill University Research Into PTSD And Alcohol Addiction Memory

-Searidge Alcohol Rehab and its sister center in Quebec, Sobriety Home are committed to supporting research into PTSD and addiction memory conducted by Dr. Alain Brunet at McGill University.
+Searidge Alcohol Rehab and its sister centre in Quebec, Sobriety Home is committed to supporting research into PTSD and addiction memory conducted by Dr. Alain Brunet at McGill University.
 This study is investigating methods to decrease the traumatic effects of memories by toning them down.
 This ideally would allow those who have experienced such events to live functional lives.
-Dr. Brunet’s work has been featured in a number of respected media outlets such as WIRED magazine and the Montreal Gazette.
+Dr. Brunet’s work has been featured in a number of respected media outlets, such as WIRED magazine and the Montreal Gazette.